 VI.
-Provision of infrastructure at an ICT for secure handling and movement of jewellery consignments:
+Provision of infrastructure at an ICT for secure handling and movement of Jewellery consignments:

-In terms of the Handling of Cargo in Customs Area Regulations, 2009, including its sub-regulations 5(1)(i)(o), 5(1)(ii), 6(1)(d) and 6(1)(e), to facilitate, the Custodian shall provide the following infrastructure at the ICT to ensure secure handling, movement and storage of jewellery exports, and re-imports,:
+In terms of the Handling of Cargo and Customs Area Regulations (HCCAR) 2009, including its sub-regulations 5(1)(i)(o), 5(1)(ii), 6(1)(d) and 6(1)(e), to facilitate, the custodian shall provide the following infrastructure at the ICT to ensure secure handling, movement and storage of jewellery exports, and re-imports,:

-- (a) Strong room for safe keeping and separately earmarked secure area for examination; - (b) Appropriate equipment such as karat meter, lenses, weighing scale, microscope, bulbs and other such equipment as maybe required for aiding the examination and assessment; and - (c) CCTV cameras covering the secure areas, strong rooms and other areas utilized for the movement and handling of the jewellery consignments.
+- a. strong room for safekeeping and separately earmarked secure area for examination; - b. appropriate equipment such as karat meter, lenses, weighing scales, microscope, bulbs and other such equipment as may be required for aiding the examination and assessment and - c.
+CCTV cameras covering the secure areas, strong rooms and other areas utilised for the movement and handling of the jewellery consignments.